lkodinsson/MARS/Core_Rules/Character_Features.md

 ### Primary Stats

 Each character has four *primary stats* which are used to derive other stats and abilities.
 These stats are: *strength*, *dexterity*, *intelligence*, and *resolve*.
-All primary stats are represented by roll values usually ranging from r8 to r20.
+All primary stats are represented by roll values usually ranging from r8 to r20, with characters starting with values ranging from below average (r8) to above average (r12).

 ##### Table: Primary Stat Steps
 | Roll Value | Step Name |